 All financial and administrative policies involving community members across campus are within the scope of this policy.
 If there is variance between departmental expectations and the common approach described through college policy, the college will look to the campus community to support the spirit and the objectives of college policy.

 No college employee who shares or appears to share a close relationship by kinship, adoption, marriage, or who is a member of the same household may be appointed to positions where one might exert any influence or produce any consequence upon the employment of the other.
-Influence and consequence include recruitment, screening, appointment, termination of appointment, promotion, demotion, approval of salary increase or decrease, supervision, or evaluation.
+Influence and consequence includes, but is not limited to, recruitment, screening, appointment, termination of appointment, promotion, demotion, approval of salary increase or decrease, supervision, or evaluation.

-Should circumstances change and create a situation where a college employee is in a working relationship with a family/household member who exerts influence or can levy consequences upon the other, the college will immediately assess the situation.
+In situations where an employee is in a working relationship with a family/household member who exerts influence or can levy consequences upon the other, the college will immediately assess the situation.
 Human Resources will advise the employee of the available alternatives, which may include:

 - voluntary transfer (if feasible) to other departments on campus